modelscope/modelscope-agent/docs/get_started/introduction.md

     def parse_response(self, response: str) -> Tuple[str, Dict]:
         """
-        in this function, you need to define how to parse and get action(str) and action paramerers(dict)
+        in this function, you need to define how to parse and get action(str) and action parameters(dict)
         """
         return resonse, {}